Federal Defense Attorneys Fighting Terroristic Threat Charges

 - Threats to a public utility or public transit service

 - Threats to an elected official, public servant, or government office

 Contrary to popular belief, terroristic threat is typically a state crime.
 Federal charges are possible, though, especially in serious cases.

 Any threat of actual terrorism, for example, is likely to trigger involvement from the FBI, the Department of Homeland Security, and more.

 Additionally, federal threat charges are likely if the threat is made against a federal official or involves any federal institution, service, or property.
 If the threat is communicated through the U.S. Postal Service or another federally protected communications channel, that might also trigger federal terroristic threats charges.

 Federal criminal cases are inherently complicated.
 You deserve a legal team that has real experience in complex federal criminal trials.
-The federal terroristic threat lawyers at Oberheiden Law Group, PLLC can help.
+The federal terroristic threat lawyers at Oberheiden, P.C. can help.

 Questions About Threat Crimes in Texas?
 Call Us.

 Threat-related criminal charges can be intimidating, confusing, and downright scary.
 We understand.
 We also realize that these cases aren’t always what they seem to be, and we want to help you.